froggey/Mezzano/doc/internals/file-system.md

 # File Systems on Mezzano

-Each type of file system on Mezzano requires a host class and two stream classes.

-One stream class must be a character stream; the other stream class must be a binary stream.
-These streams must support the appropriate stream methods.

-One approach of creating these streams is to subclass the gray
-streams:
-  * gray:fundamental-character-input-stream and gray:fundamental-character-output-stream
-  * gray:fundamental-binary-input-stream and gray:fundamental-binary-output-stream.

-The host class must implement the following methods which are exported by the mezzano.file-system package.
+Each type of file system on Mezzano requires a host class and that host class must implement the following methods which are exported by the mezzano.file-system package.

     parse-namestring-using-host (host namestring junk-allowed) => pathname